Transition to University

 Beginning at Bath

 ‘Beginning at Bath’ is a free transition event prior to the arrivals period.
 The event is open to applicants who may need additional time to transition into university.
 It’s a great way to meet other students as well as key University staff.

-This year Beginning at Bath will take place virtually as unfortunately we will not be able to welcome students on to campus ahead of the arrivals period.
-There will be a roster of online activities and workshops with participation encouraged.
+This year we hope to hold Beginning at Bath as a ‘blended’ event, with online and in-person events (government guidance permitting).
+There will be a roster of activities and workshops with participation encouraged.
 Example activities are a guided tour of campus, academic skills workshops, quizzes and more.

 During your pre-entry advice appointment you will have the opportunity to discuss attending Beginning at Bath with a Disability Adviser.
 If you think you might like to attend the programme, please discuss this with them.